 - Overhanging skin prone to chaffing and irritation

 - Loss of skin elasticity and muscle tone due to pregnancy and aging

 A lower body lift is not considered an effective method of weight loss.
-La Mesa and San Diego patients are usually counseled to achieve and maintain a healthy body weight prior to this procedure.
+San Diego patients are usually counseled to achieve and maintain a healthy body weight prior to this procedure.
 However, small, isolated pockets of fat may be removed through this surgery, particularly when it is combined with a liposuction procedure.